Follow these steps to connect the X-MET8000 series to a PC and then login.

 Follow these steps to add a grade to a grade table, add analytes to the new grade, and set limits for an analyte.

 The Modify Grade Analyte - screen appears.

 Yes, but it is not recommended.
-To maintain accurate readings, it is better to leave the unit running in an idle state - his enables the X-Ray tube to remain stable.
+To maintain accurate readings, it is better to leave the unit running in an idle state - this enables the X-ray tube to remain stable.